dwhiffing/fury/content/nato/nl/navy/body.md

 starts.
-The lead ship in the class was commissioned in 1991, while the 6<sup>th</sup> ship was rushed into service in December of 1993, the 7<sup>th</sup> is fitting out and should be commissioned in several months, leaving only the last ship in the class on the sidelines.
+The lead ship in the class was commissioned in 1991, while the 6<sup>th</sup> ship was rushed into service in December of 1993, the 7<sup>th</sup> is fitting out and should be commissioned in several months, leaving only the last of the class on the sidelines.
 Although not overly capable in any one role, these ships provide very effective and modern sensors to a TG and, like most Frigates, make an excellent life support system for an Anti-Submarine Warfare (ASW) helicopter, in this case the Westland
 Lynx.

 | Pennant | Ship                                                                                                                                  | Status      | Location      | Task             |